If you're looking for the best incline treadmill, NordicTrack currently leads the pack, with three well-priced models to choose from.

 The original base model, the X7i, with a 2.75 CHP motor and 7" backlit display was discontinued in 2017.
 There also used to be a X15i Incline Trainer, which boasted a powerful 4.5 CHP motor and a 15 inch high-def TV....but that one was discontinued for some reason.

-All of the current Incline Trainers were recently redesigned, and there's one to fit every budget.
+All of the current Incline Trainers were recently redesigned, and there are three models remaining in the series.

 NordicTrack X11i - Base Model